CALL US 24/7

 • Theft – Second Degree Felony

-Bail Bond: A second-degree felony theft charge can lead to a prison term of 2 to 20 years, and a $10,000 bail bond.
-Depending on the nature of the crime, this amount could be higher.
-However, for a standard $10,000 bond, an inmate would need to pay $1,000 to secure release from prison.
+Bail Bond: A 2 to 20 year prison sentence, as well as a $10,000 bail bond, can result from the charge of second-degree felony theft.
+Depending upon the nature of the crime, this amount can be higher.
+For a standard $10,000 bond, though, an inmate would need to pay $1,000 to be released from prison.

 • Theft – First Degree Felony

-This applies when the stolen item is valued at $200,000 or more.
+This happens when the stolen item is valued at $200,000 or more.

-Bail Bond: For a first-degree felony theft charge, the inmate could face a prison term anywhere from 5 years to life, and a minimum bail bond set at $10,000.
-The judge may decide not to set a bail at all, if the crime was particularly egregious.
+Bail Bond: A first-degree felony theft charge can subject the inmate to a prison term of 5 years to life, and a bail bond of at least $10,000.
+The judge may decide not to post a bail at all, if the crime was very serious.

 Robbery Charges and Guidelines